tedneward/Azgaarnoth/Creatures/Githyanki.md

 >1/day each: plane shift, telekinesis
 >
 >#### Bonus Actions
->***Astral Step (Recharge 4-6).***.
-The githyanki teleports, along with any equipment it is wearing or carrying, up to 30 feet to an unoccupied space it can see.
+>***Astral Step (Recharge 4-6).*** The githyanki teleports, along with any equipment it is wearing or carrying, up to 30 feet to an unoccupied space it can see.
 >
->***Rally the Troops.***.
-The githyanki magically ends the charmed and frightened conditions on itself and each creature of its choice that it can see within 30 feet of it.
+>***Rally the Troops.*** The githyanki magically ends the charmed and frightened conditions on itself and each creature of its choice that it can see within 30 feet of it.
 >
 >#### Reactions
->***Parry.***.
-The githyanki adds 4 to its AC against one melee attack that would hit it.
+>***Parry.*** The githyanki adds 4 to its AC against one melee attack that would hit it.
 To do so, the githyanki must see the attacker and be wielding a melee weapon.
 >

 ---